 91:450 Field Placement: Corporate Law Practicum. (various credits)

-One student is selected each year for placement at the Delaware Supreme Court.
+One student is selected each year for nomination for a placement at a Delaware court.

 In addition to international placements secured by individual students and approved by faculty under 91:267: Field Placements: General, these placements are regularly available: